-Apple explains that all music purchased will now sit in the new Music app along with all your playlists and smart playlists created in the iTunes app.
+Apple has explained that all music purchased will now sit in the new Music app, along with all your playlists and smart playlists created in the iTunes app.
 Within the Music app, the iTunes Store will still exist.

 Naturally, Apple says the music and TV shows that have been purchased or rented will be shifted to the new Apple TV app, while all future purchases will be made from the iTunes Store within the Apple TV app.

-During rumours iTunes was on the way out, many experienced tech observers wondered how the syncing and backing up of an iOS device would be handled once the software was consigned to history.
-That functionality will still exist, but Mac users will now perform those functions directly within the Apple Finder interface.
+As for how the syncing and backing up of an iOS device will now be handled.
+That functionality will still exist, but Mac users will now be able to perform those functions directly within the Apple Finder interface.